Analysis of the Blade Element Momentum Theory: Analysis of Glauert's model and existence of solution

 \section{Analysis of Glauert's model and existence of solution}

 In this section, we reduce each of the two previous versions of Glauert's model to a single scalar equation.
 With a view to obtaining existence results, this leads us to formulate assumptions related to the characteristics of the turbine.
+To simplify notation, we introduce the angle $\theta_{\monlambda} \in (0,\frac\pi 2)$ defined by